Spontaneous symmetry breaking in nonlinear superradiance

-Thanks to the new addition to the toolset applied to the problem of quantum harmonics generation, our work shows how non-perturbative interactions can yield a quantum state of light with sub-Poissonian photonic dispersion.
-However, not only the synthesis, but also the manipulation of quantum states of light is held back by the insufficiency of computational methods used to describe their non-perturbative interaction with matter.
-Photons represent a promising medium for quantum computations, their small coupling to matter enabling slow decoherence and high-fidelity single-qubit gates \cite{slussarenko2019photonic, peters2005precise}.
-Yet, this strength turns into a weakness when considering two-qubit gates, essential for quantum computation.
-The couplings small enough to allow a perturbative description imply an extreme interaction length to arrive at a sufficient operator magnitude for the two-qubit coupling.
-Conversely, the stronger couplings which would allow to effect this operation quickly enough to keep the computation feasible would reach into a region where the conventional descriptions are insufficient, making such a juncture impossible to design.
+Thanks to the new addition to the toolset applied to the problem of quantum harmonics generation, our work shows how non-perturbative interactions can reveal the fluctuations of a quantum state of light with an arbitrary magnification.
+However, not only the measurement, but also the manipulation of quantum states of light is held back by the insufficiency of computational methods used to describe their non-perturbative interaction with matter.
 We believe our work bridges this gap.